 Make sure every item you purchase for the BBQ is used up

 Be sure to stick to a shopping list so that you only buy what you need, so that you can budget and serve up a cheap BBQ.
 Matching up your ingredients is key to ensure that you are left with a low food bill and no wastage leftover.
 Kebab skewers are a great example of this, you could grill some chicken skewers with courgette, red pepper and tomatoes, and then also use these ingredients in your side dishes.
 For example, you could make spiralizer “courgetti” salad, perhaps some stuffed peppers, and use leftover tomatoes as a base for some pasta sauce.
+Be sure to check out BBQ spices by Spice N Tice.
 This will ensure you don’t overspend, and you won’t have to throw away any surplus food.
 Vegetarian BBQ food can often be underrated, and having a few vegetarian options to use up the extra vegetables will mean that not only do you cut down on costs by leaving out the meat, you will get your 5 a day!

 - 50 ways to save money THIS WEEK